7RU7H/CTFs/TryHackMe/Wreath/Wreath-Writeup.md

 Proof my chisel proxy is up and hitting the right IP and port
 ![](curlingthorughthechisel.png)

+It is working!!
 ![](exploitthegitstack.png)

+For the answers
 ![](gitservoclock.png)

+more answers...
 ![](systeminfothroughthetunnel.png)

 CentOS has a restrictive always-on wrapper arount  `iptables` called `firewalld`